Scripting

 How sessions are created

-The backend resolves a suitable team cluster, ensures that only one startup flow is creating the same session at a time, provisions or reuses the notebook runtime container, and then proxies the Jupyter interface back into the app.
+Opening a notebook coordinates a Jupyter runtime on the cluster.
+The backend resolves a suitable team cluster, deduplicates concurrent startups for the same session, provisions or reuses the notebook runtime container, and proxies the Jupyter interface back into the app.
+Notebook startup runs through this lifecycle before the workspace is ready.

 What comes preinstalled

-The notebook image already includes the libraries most teams expect for this kind of work, including voltsdk, numpy, scipy, pandas, matplotlib, ovito, ase, pymatgen, MDAnalysis, matminer, vtk, minio, and msgpack.
+The notebook image includes voltsdk, numpy, scipy, pandas, matplotlib, ovito, ase, pymatgen, MDAnalysis, matminer, vtk, minio, and msgpack.

 Trajectory-linked workspaces

-When you open Scripting from a trajectory context, VOLT can create or reuse notebooks intended for that trajectory and even seed an example notebook to help you get moving faster.
+When opened from a trajectory context, Scripting creates or reuses notebooks scoped to that trajectory and can seed an example notebook.

 Notebook management

-From the listing you can search, rename, and delete notebooks.
-Deleting a notebook also tears down its associated runtime state, so notebook cleanup is more than removing a title from a table.
+The listing supports search, rename, and delete operations.
+Deleting a notebook also tears down its associated runtime state.